bpaskin/JavaExamples/README.md

 Another solution would be to download the Swagger UI and have a servlet generate the index.html on load or duplicate its functionality.

 If this is going to be run in Liberty, the application needs to be exanded using: ``<applicationManager autoExpand="true"/>`` in the server.xml.

+# SpringBootSwagger
+This is an example similar to the Swagger Example, but using Spring Boot and SpringFox to integrate with Swagger and Swagger UI.
+Like the previous example, both Swagger annotated and non Swagger annotated classes work with Swagger.
+The classes does not use JAX-RS, but the Spring specific annotations for RESTful services.
+The Spring UI can be found at http://host:port/SpringBootSwagger/swagger-ui.html .
+The Swagger JSON can be found at http://host:port/SpringBootSwagger/v2/api-docs .